dcostap/3d-engine-c/README.md

 ## Workspace Setup
-All the SDL libraries used are included in the `include` folder as _git submodules_ that point to the official repos.
+All the libraries linked against are included in the `include` folder as _git submodules_ that point to the official repos.
 You need to clone their source code:

     git submodule update --init